Base Rules

 How to Play

-The referee describes a situation, and you tell what your character would do in that context.
-The referee might ask you to roll a 20-faced die and add a number from your character sheet to the roll to see if you succeed in your action.
-If the situation is easy, the result must be above 10 to succeed, if it’s normal, you have to beat 15, and if it’s hard, 20.
+The referee describes a situation and you tell what your character would do in that context.
+The referee might ask you to roll a d20-faced die and add a number from your character sheet to see if your character succeeds in its action.
+If the situation is easy, the result must beat 10 to succeed, if it’s normal, it has to beat 15, and if it’s hard, 20.
 Either way, the referee describes the new situation, and so on.

 Sometimes, the referee might tell you that the situation gives you advantage or disadvantage.
 Rolling with advantage means you roll twice and choose the best result.
 Disadvantage is the opposite.